febrianrachmadi/lots-iam-gpu/README.md

 ### 4. Expected Performance

-![alt text](documentation/iam-vs-others-vis.png "Visualisation of LOTS-IAM vs. others") Figure 2: Visualisation of WMH produced by LOTS-IAM compare to other methods.
+![alt text](documentation/iam-vs-others-vis.png "Visualisation of LOTS-IAM vs. others") Figure 2: Visualisation of WMH produced by LOTS-IAM compare to other methods, which are the [DeepMedic](https://github.com/Kamnitsask/deepmedic), U-Net based deep neural networks, [LST-LGA](http://www.applied-statistics.de/lst.html), and minimum variance quantization with 100 levels (MVQ-100).
+The DeepMedic and U-Net are supervised deep neural networks methods whereas LOTS-IAM(-GPU), LST-LGA, and MVQ-100 are unsupervised methods.

 ### 5. License